ClubObsidian/StaffDocuments/SERVERRULES.md

 Punishment for mentioning other servers are: warning-> 1h mute ->1d mute -> permanent ban

-### 13. No encoraging suicide.
-Saying "KYS" or "Go drink bleach!" is not funny.
+### 13. No encoraging suicide

 The punishment for encouraging suicide starts with a 1 day mute and can go up depending on the severity.

 ## Behavior

-### 1. Listen to staff.
+### 1. Listen to staff

-### 2. Don't harass others.
+### 2. Don't harass others

-### 3. Use common sense.
+### 3. Use common sense

-### 4. Trying to get punished on purpose will result in a longer punishment.
+### 4. Trying to get punished on purpose will result in a longer punishment

-### 5. You are responsible for all actions on your account, even if you were not playing.
+### 5. You are responsible for all actions on your account, even if you were not playing

-### 6. Don't purposely attempt to go around, or evade the rules.
+### 6. Don't purposely attempt to go around, or evade the rules

-### 7. Don't try to trade out of game items for anything ingame.
+### 7. Don't try to trade out of game items for anything ingame

-### 8. No attempting to distribute, sell, or purchase minecraft or other types of accounts.
+### 8. No attempting to distribute, sell, or purchase minecraft or other types of accounts

-### 9. No distributing other player's personal information.
+### 9. No distributing other player's personal information

-### 10. No impersonating staff.
+### 10. No impersonating staff

 This can includes but not limited to, claiming you are staff, changing your nickname, ingame-name to a staff member's or making a tag that is a staff member's name.

 ## Other ingame behavior

-### 1. No trapping people in nether portals.
+### 1. No trapping people in nether portals

 ### 2. Scamming people for real-life money is not allowed.
 Example: If you make a deal with another person that you will buy them a rank, a rank is purchased for the other player, but they don't give the items and/or money owed, that is a real-life money scam.
 If a player says they will buy you a rank, and you pay them money and they leave, it is still considered an ingame scam.

 ### 3. No inappropriate plot builds.
 Don't build on your plot what wouldn't be allowed in chat.
-This includes, but is not limited to, anything listed in the rules.
+This includes, but is not limited to, anything listed in the rules

 ### 4. No using alternate accounts to cover up breaking the rules on another account.
-Example: You use a hacked client on an alternate account, so your main account with a donator rank doesn't recieve the punishment.
+Example: You use a hacked client on an alternate account, so your main account with a donator rank doesn't recieve the punishment

 ### 5. No using mass amounts of accounts online at once over a short period of time.
 This includes but is not limited to: botting accounts and using compromised accounts.
 Number of accounts and period of time is at the discretion of the staff member

 ## Allowed mods

 *  Optifine
 *  The 5zig mod
 *  Labymod **(Without togglesprint or other movement enhancing mods)**
 *  Minimaps **(Without players, mobs, or animals enabled)**
 *  Health indicators
 *  Armor HUD
 *  Status HUD
 *  Effect HUD
 *  Direction HUD
 *  Schematica **(Without printer mode enabled)**
 *  Shaders
 *  Any mod that is aesthetic or doesnt change gameplay

 ## Macros

 ### Allowed
 *  Simple macros that you use while you are at your computer are allowed.
 *  Creating chestshops.
 *  Rebinding a key to make it easier to sell.
 *  Binding a command to a key.
 *  If your macros emulates vanilla minecraft client abilities but makes it easier that is fine.

 ### Disallowed
 *  Complex macros that allow you to afk.
 *  Something that isn't possible with a vanilla mincraft client.
 *  If you bind two actions to one key to get an advantage in pvp or mining.

 ## Plugins

 ### Custom tag rules

 *  Excessive formatting is not allowed.
 *  Using all magic formatting is not allowed and falls under excessive formatting.

 ### Helpop

 *  Using helpop to talk when you are muted is not allowed.
 *  Helpop is there if you need to ask a question privately to staff.
 *  Constantly pestering staff through helpop is not allowed when they have already tried to help you.